 This course is designed to provide students with an opportunity to learn, observe, apply and receive feedback on effective communication skills and techniques.
-It will build on the medication counseling information students learn in Introduction to Pharmacy.
+It will build on the medication counseling information students learn in Pharmacy, Drugs and Healthcare.
 Students will be instructed on important principles required to develop positive relationships and promote positive therapeutic outcomes: engage, empathize, educate and enlist.

-PHR 1001 PH2 B - Introductory Pharmacy Practice Experience - Community - 4 Credit Hours
+PHR 1001 PH2 B - Introductory Pharmacy Practice Experience (IPPE) - Community - 4 Credit Hours

 The goal of this rotation is to have the student gain experience in the competencies necessary in the daily practice of community pharmacy operations through active learning and participation.
-The emphasis is on the operations, distribution system, professional conduct and direct patient-care in the community environment.
+The emphasis is on the operations, distribution system, professional conduct, and direct patientcare in the community environment.
 The following three (3) steps of the medication-use system will be emphasized: selecting, procuring and storing; ordering and transcribing; and dispensing and preparation.

-PHR 1002 PH2 B - Introductory Pharmacy Practice Experience - Institutional - 4 Credit Hours
+PHR 1002 PH2 B - Introductory Pharmacy Practice Experience (IPPE) - Institutional - 4 Credit Hours

 The goal of this rotation is to have the student gain experience in the competencies necessary in the daily practice of institutional (hospital, long-term care, etc.) pharmacy operations through active learning and participation.
-The emphasis is on the operations, distribution system, professional conduct and direct patient-care in the hospital environment.
-The following three (3) steps of the medication-use system will be emphasized: selecting, procuring and storing; ordering and transcribing; and dispensing and preparation.
+The emphasis is on the operations, distribution system, professional conduct, and direct patientcare in the hospital environment.
+The following three (3) steps of the medication-use system will be emphasized: selecting, procuring, and storing; ordering and transcribing; and dispensing and preparation.